Skip to main content

 I’m Renan Garcia, a frontend engineer working out of Quito, Ecuador.
 I help product and design teams turn complicated specs into interfaces that feel inevitable — fast to load, easy to operate, friendly to assistive tech.

-Day-to-day that means React + TypeScript on top of Sitecore, Next.js or Astro.
-Off-hours that means experimenting with view-transitions, scroll-driven animations, and any CSS feature that ships in Chrome that month.
+Day-to-day that means React + TypeScript on top of Next.js, Astro and Core Web Vitals.
+Off-hours that means experimenting with performance, animation and state management, and any other technology that ships in Chrome that month.

 • Born1997 · Quito, EC